waltercostamb/features_pipeline/README.md

 - Save the modifications you made in file *Snakefile* and quit the editor

+# Usage

+After cloning the repository, do the following steps:

-- Create *files.txt* with the list of the input files provided in the repository:
+- Create *files.txt* with the list of the input files provided in the repository with the command line below:

 ```
 ls -lh genomes/ | sed 's/  */\t/g' | cut -f9 | sed 's/\.fasta//g' | grep -v '^$' > files.txt
 ```

-- Activate the snakemake environment of your cluster.
-For installation, consult: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html.
-Alternatively, consult your cluster manager.
-- Run the pipeline with the provided input as below:
+To use the pipeline with the example files, you can submit a job to the slurm queue with the *snakemake.sbatch* script provided in the repository.

+If you are using the draco HPC, run the following command to submit the job to slurm:

 ```
-snakemake --use-conda --cores 3 --configfile config.json --snakefile Snakefile
+sbatch snakemake.sbatch
 ```

-# Usage

-To learn how to use the pipeline, run it with the examples provided in this repository.

-Example input:
+If you are not using the draco cluster, you should adapt *snakemake.sbatch* to your cluster.
+Most importantly, change the conda activation command lines.
+For installation of snakemake, consult: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html.

+## Expected output

+The example input you just submitted to the queue contains the three following genomes:

 ```
 $ls genomes/